-49. PCM RP 28 sets out a list of factors, any of which if found to apply would render a Complaint ineligible.
-In the view of the Eligibility Assessors the Complaint does not raise any issues that would render the Complaint ineligible under this PCM RP, nor are any asserted by Management or the Client in their responses to the PCM.
+41. PCM RP 28 sets out a list of factors, any of which if found to apply would render a Complaint ineligible.
+In the view of the Eligibility Assessors no issues are raised that would render the Complaint ineligible under this PCM RP, nor are any asserted by Management or the Client in their responses to the PCM.